bisaacson100/learning/docs/TimeManagement.md

 - If something is too big for your inbox, make a note and put it in approved gathering point
 - Schedule time to gather other places in your home

-## Understnading processing: what, when, where
+## Understanding processing: what, when, where
 - Instead of processing randomly, you'll now have a system!
 - Pick up **ONE** item
 - Q1: What is the next step?
 Make a clear decision or you'll get STUCK.